sinch/nuget-serversdk/README.md

         IAceSvamletBuilder CreateAceSvamletBuilder()

 and then build the response by operating on the returned object.
-Having built the response you end by calling "Build" to get a ISvamletResponse.
+Having built the response you end by calling "Build" to get an ISvamletResponse.
 Depending on your server implementation, you then response by using the model (Model) or string (Body) of that object.

 When responding to a DiCE or Notification, you cannot control anything in the response and hence you directly get a ISvamletResponse object: